davidgasquez/handbook/content/random/random.md

 - Learn to read [dog body language](https://www.flickr.com/photos/lilita/5652847156).
 - Train in any situation possible.
 Take it slow and be patient.
 - Play a lot with their legs and pawns.
-- Have traits everywhere so you have quick access to them.
+- Have treats everywhere so you have quick access to them.
+- Train after a good exercise session.
+They'll learn quickier.
 - Instead of yelling at your dog, show them what you prefer they do.
 - Let them sniff!
 Dogs live in a chemical world.
 They experience their world through scent.
 Take them on sniffy walks and give them lots of new places to sniff.
 Dog walks are about mental exercise, not just physical.
+- When playing with your pup, have him settle down for frequent short interludes every one or two minutes.
+Initially have the pup lie still for a few seconds before letting him play again.
+After a minute, interrupt the play session once more with a three-second settle-down.
+Then try for four seconds, then five, eight, ten, and so on.
+Although being yo-yoed between the commands "Settle down" and "Let's play" is difficult at first, the puppy soon learns to settle down quickly and happily.
 - A great small resource is the book [After you get your puppy](https://www.dogstardaily.com/files/downloads/AFTER_You_Get_Your_Puppy.pdf).

 ## Interesting Words